In the Name of the Law (1922 film): Director

+Johnson began his acting career in 1912.
+He secured work as an extra in early Broncho Billy Westerns.
+He acted in 73 movies between 1912 and 1922 for the likes of Essanay, Universal, Pathé, and Goldwyn.
+In 1921, he thought the time was right to start directing movies.
+Before FBO even considered allowing a neophyte to direct his first film, Johnson had to convince them to finance a non-comedic movie about police officers.
+FBO was afraid the public would not like the serious side of cops, especially as a full-length movie.
+He finally convinced them and completed his film.
+The movie was a financial success.

+During his career at FBO, he would earn titles like the "Master of Melodrama", "King of Exploitation", and "Hero of the Working Class".
+They would include this drama in all the categories.
+Johnson would continue to thrive as an independent director because he did not just make epic films; he made bankable movies focusing on subjects he and his mother held dear.

 Themes

 The leading theme of this film was to portray law enforcement in a whole new light.
 Police were no longer shown as bumbling stumblebums featured in the trendy comedic short subject films of the early part of the 1900s, e.g. Keystone Cops.
-This movie would portray cops first as family men – real men trying to balance raising a family with the dangerous profession as guardians of the law.
-It would also show an officer of the law must sometimes seek resolution and balance between enforcing the law no matter the circumstances versus the heartfelt obligations of a family man and father.
+This movie would portray cops first as family men – real men trying to balance raising a family with the dangerous profession as guardians of the Law.
+It would also show an officer of the Law must sometimes seek resolution and balance between enforcing the Law, no matter the circumstances, versus the heartfelt obligations of a family man and father.
 This duality became the central theme of the film.